adiehl96/obsidian-gallery/README.md

 # Release Notes
+## 1.0.3 RC4
+ - Shift click to select multiple images in a gallery view (highlights in accent color)
+ - Context menu for gallery views that includes options to
+	 - Select all
+	 - Start tap selection(mobile only)
+	 - Clear selection
+	 - Open single image
+	 - Open single meta file
+	 - Add a tag to selected files
+	 - Copy selected images links to clipboard
+	 - Copy selected meta links to clipboard
+	 - Delete selected meta files
+	 - Delete selected images(and their meta files)
+ - Added new option to gallery blocks to limit the block's height(and create a scroll bar if needed)

 ## 1.0.2 RC3
  - Added a license
  - GH#11 side panel links were not working, they should now